zenml-io/zenml/docs/book/how-to/use-the-model-control-plane/README.md

 ![Walkthrough of ZenML Model Control Plane (Dashboard available only on ZenML Cloud)](../../.gitbook/assets/mcp_walkthrough.gif)

 A `Model` is simply an entity that groups pipelines, artifacts, metadata, and other crucial business data into a unified entity.
+A ZenML Model is a concept that more broadly encapsulates your ML products business logic.
+You may even think of a ZenML Model as a "project" or a "workspace"

+{% hint style="warning" %}
 Please note that one of the most common artifacts that is associated with a Model in ZenML is the so-called technical model, which is the actually model file/files that holds the weight and parameters of a machine learning training result.
 However, this is not the only artifact that is relevant; artifacts such as the training data and the predictions this model produces in production are also linked inside a ZenML Model.
-In this sense, a ZenML Model is a concept that more broadly encapsulates your ML products business logic.
+{% endhint %}

 Models are first-class citizens in ZenML and as such viewing and using them is unified and centralized in the ZenML API, client as well as on the [ZenML Cloud](https://zenml.io/cloud) dashboard.